saa-ts-dacs/dacs/part_II/chapter_11/5_functions_occupations_and_activities.md

 Artists (_occupation; from Index terms for Occupations in Archival and Manuscript Collections_)

-Farmers’ spouses (_occupation; from_ Register of Australian Archives and Manuscripts Occupation Thesaurus)
+Farmers' spouses (_occupation; from_ Register of Australian Archives and Manuscripts Occupation Thesaurus)

 **11.5.3** For corporate bodies, record terms to describe the functions performed by the entity.